-The first edition hardcover of Snowcrash by Neal Stephenson was one of my earliest attempts to digital illustration.
+The first edition hardcover of Snowcrash by Neal Stephenson was one of my earliest attempts at digital illustration.

 In 1989, long before Adobe Illustrator and Photoshop came into existence,